ericsonga/TeacherCSP/_sources/CSPStringDecisions/fortuneTeller.rst

    How many conditions (logical expressions) are checked if the user answered 6?

 Modify the program to handle when the user enters something other than a number from 1 to 5.
+Also add some additional fortunes and allow the user to pick a number from 1 to 10.